Registration is closing on November 9th—make sure you buy your ticket soon!

 It is our sincere pleasure to invite you to this year's Mid-Atlantic Regional Conference.
-Join us November 13-15, 2015, as together we experience three days of human rights learning, networking, and discovery, in the great city of Baltimore, MD.
-The Mid-Atlantic Regional Conference is a three day conference bringing together hundreds of Amnesty members and other human rights activists from around the country.
+Join us November 14-15, 2015, for two days of human rights learning, networking and growth in the great city of Baltimore, Maryland.
+The conference will bring together hundreds of Amnesty members and other human rights activists from around the region.
 With our Regional Conference Planning Committee and Regional Office as co-hosts, together we will continue our tradition of engaging in networking opportunities, inspiring plenaries, outstanding keynotes, and hands-on skill-building workshops as well as shaping the policies of the organization.

 Through interactive programs and workshops, exceptional speakers and engaging exhibits, the Regional Conference will facilitate discussions about human rights issues in the United States and around the world and motivate us to take action.
 As activists, we will be challenged to initiate change within our own communities.
 This will only happen with you - we need you there!